NetScaler ingress controller

 Multi-cluster ingress deployment

-In this procedure, we will deploy the same HTTPS application in two clusters, deploy the required listener and ingress resources in both the clusters, such that NetScaler VPX or NetScaler MPX load balances these applications using a single front-end IP address.
+In this procedure, we deploy the same HTTPS application in two clusters, deploy the required listener and ingress resources in both the clusters, such that NetScaler VPX or NetScaler MPX load balances these applications using a single front-end IP address.

 Prerequisites